MesecevaKci/deepRL_banana_navigation/README.md

 ### Solution

 The problem is solved using the deep Q-learning.
-The code is stored in the notebook "Navigation.ipynb" and some theoretical background and the description of the solution is described in the "report.md" document.
+The code is stored in the notebook [Navigation.ipynb](Navigation.ipynb) and some theoretical background and the description of the solution is described in the [report.md](report.md) document.